SebastianOsuna/wisper_example/README.md

 I'll consider this proof of concept a success if Wisper's footprint in the controllers codebase is less than 3 LOC per action.
 (Probably this criteria will change)

+# Part 1 \& 2

+In the main app, there is a scaffolded model called `MyModel`.
+I'm using Wisper to "log" what happens with this model.

+In `app/controller/my_models_controller.rb`, I placed `broadcast`s on the main controller actions (`create`, `update`, `destroy`).
+In `config/initializers/wisper_subscriber.rb`, I setup an array as a "message storage" and create a global listener in the `LoggingListener` class.

+You can find all listeners in `app/listeners`.

+Finally, to see it in action, I modified `app/views/layouts/application.html.erb` to display all the messages.

+Up to now, only `/my_models` has any content (HTTP).

+# Part 3 (engines and mailing)

+I'm currently setting up the engines...

 [1]: https://github.com/krisleech/wisper    "Wisper"